BrandonFurman/math5610/SoftwareManual/SolverRoutines/LUSquareSystemSolver.md

 	std::cout << sol(i) << " ";
 }
 ```
-which outputs the following to the console:
+outputs the following to the console:
 ```
 1.61538 2.38462 0.923077
 ```